eviltester/thingifier/challenger/src/main/resources/content/apichallenges/howto/get-challenges-200.md

 ---
-title = API Challenges Solution For - GET Challenges (200)
+title: API Challenges Solution For - GET Challenges (200)
 ---

 How to complete the challenge `GET /challenges 200`.